 Method 1: Update Google Chrome or Reinstall the new version

-The problems at times are reported because of using the older version of Chrome.
-The solution to it can be either done by reinstalling Google Chrome or updating it.
-For Updating:
+The problems are sometimes reported because of using the older version of Chrome.
+The solution can be either done by reinstalling Google Chrome or updating it.

-Step 2- Then Click on more option present in the top right corner of the window.
+- Then click on more options present in the top right corner of the window.

-Step 3- Finally, Click on Update Chrome and restart Google Chrome.
+- Finally, click on Update Chrome and restart Google Chrome.

-Note: – I suggest you to try updating first.
-If still the problem of Google Chrome Keeps Crashing Windows 10 does not solve, then switch to reinstalling.
+Note: – I suggest you try updating first.
+If the problem of Google Chrome Keeps Crashing and Windows 10 still is not solved, then switch to reinstalling.

 To clear the cookies:

-Step 3- Then, click on Content Settings followed by All Cookies and Site data.
+2. Then, click on Content Settings, followed by All Cookies and Site Data.

 To clear unwanted apps:

-Step 1- At First, Type chrome://apps/ on the browser address bar
+- At First, Type chrome://apps/ on the browser address bar.

 Restart your Computer and relaunch Google Chrome to see if the fix applies.
-You can still explore for more methods.
-Also, make sure that you’re facing any other errors like Err Connection Reset Error in Google Chrome or This Site Cannot Be Reached.
+You can still explore more methods.
+Also, ensure you’re not facing errors like Err Connection Reset Error in Google Chrome or This Site Cannot Be Reached.

 By applying changes to the properties of Google Browser, the fix to the issue of Google Chrome Keeps not Responding issue can resolve.
 The steps can be lined as follows:

-Step 4- After that, Click on the button with the label Change Settings for All Users.
+- After that, click on the button with the Change Settings for All Users.

-- Then Check the option Run this program as an administrator under the Settings.
+- Then Check the option Run this program as an administrator under Settings.

 Method 4: Add Reliable Multicast Protocol

-One can go ahead with this technique if Google Chrome has Stopped Working issue persists.
-There are a certain number of steps to follow as mentioned below:
+One can proceed with this technique if Google Chrome has a Stopped Working issue.
+There are a certain number of steps to follow, as mentioned below:

-Step 3- Under Network Connections section, right-click the currently working network adapter for Properties.
+Under the Network Connections section, right-click the currently working network adapter for Properties.